asw1982/NSCR5hmC/README.md

 ![Picture1](https://user-images.githubusercontent.com/99703772/230028259-0425fed8-1f16-4842-8b91-9e0f32f07d72.jpg)

+# 3.Running Best Model
-# 3. The last folder (running_best_model) is only a little modification of the second experiment.
+The last folder (running_best_model) is only a little modification of the second experiment.
 We add graphs like ROC and PR curves.
 We create this to make it easier and faster for the other user when trying our model.
 Additionally, we generate also the values of the importance of the feature in the reduced descriptor.
 Run the last updated file  running_best_model_2.ipynb
 ![Picture2](https://user-images.githubusercontent.com/99703772/230028397-63e70130-4312-4930-b481-73c831d52379.jpg)